 Another alternative to a sticker signature, 2005 Sweet Spot goes with a signed Packers mini-helmet.
 The autograph itself looks good, but the logo on the helmet makes it harder to see.

-For those that might be unfamiliar with the set, Foundations is an Upper Deck brand from the first half of the 2000s and offers Aaron Rodgers collectors a solid rookie card with a sticker autograph.
-While the clear sticker makes for a better look than the foil options, the design is a little bland.
+For those that might be unfamiliar with the set, Foundations is an Upper Deck brand from the first half of the 2000s.
+It gives Aaron Rodgers collectors a solid rookie card with a sticker autograph and lower print run.
+While the clear sticker makes for a better look than the foil style, the overall design is a little bland.

-Pristine was another brand that had a short run in the 2000s and the 2005 release marked the final edition.
+Pristine was another brand that had a short run at the start of the new millennium and the 2005 release marked the final edition.
 The low print run makes it an appealing option, but it is a little bizarre that this Aaron Rodgers rookie card could not find the space to include his full name and simply listed him as "A Rodgers."

-2005 Finest has Aaron Rodgers squarely in the crosshairs of a bullseye design.
+2005 Finest has Rodgers squarely in the crosshairs of a bullseye design.
 The brand power of Finest allows it to overcome the highest numbering of any Aaron Rodgers signed rookie card.
 Somewhat surprisingly, that is all you get as there are not any Refractor parallels other than the Printing Plates.

-Rather tame for SPx, the refined 2005 design offers one of the most appealing looks of all the options.
-However, the rookie card for Aaron Rodgers would be even higher on the list if not for the sticker autograph.
+Rather tame for SPx, the refined 2005 design offers one of the most appealing looks of all the cards on this list.
+However, the rookie card for Aaron Rodgers would occupy an even higher spot if not for the sticker autograph.
 A gold Spectrum parallel is limited to just 25.

 Loud and unapologetic, the 2005 Bowman Chrome Aaron Rodgers rookie card stands out for a few reasons.
 First, the hand-numbering is an odd choice and is harder to spot.
 Also, the sticker autograph is applied vertically on the card, which seems to conflict with the design.
-Several Refractors parallels are available, but the Bronze (#/50) is really the only one that shows up from time to time.
+Several Refractors parallels are available, but the Bronze (#/50) is the only one that seems to show up.

 Simple and elegant, 2005 SP Authentic brings collectors the top overall Aaron Rodgers rookie card.
-A jersey patch and on-card autograph is further enhanced by a print run of 99.
-Expect to pay close to $2,000 if you want to add one of these babies to your collection.
+A jersey patch and on-card autograph is further enhanced by a print run of only 99.
+Expect to pay over $1,500 if you want to add one of these babies to your collection.